 Red Wine and Tomato Braised Chicken

-The art of braising, heating and cooking meat in liquid over a long period of time, has become one of my favorite methods of cooking over the past year.
+The art of braising – heating and cooking meat in liquid over a long period of time – is easily one of my favorite methods of cooking.
 If done correctly, it yields the most succulent meat imaginable and makes the simplest of ingredients shine.

-Not only do these meats yield a lot more flavor, but they are generally much cheaper!
-Win-win.
-Within weeks of culinary school, we were introduced to braising.
-In barely any time at all, we were doing it almost every day.
-What was once a relatively unfamiliar process, became routine.
+Not only do these cuts of meats yield more flavor, but they also tend to be more affordable.
+Within weeks of starting culinary school, we were introduced to braising.
+In barely any time at all, we were braising some sort of ingredient almost every day.
+It became routine.

-The most important factor is time.
-If you rush the process (either by cooking it at too a high temperature or not long enough), you’ll miss out and most likely end up with something you’ll want to toss in the trash.
-However, if you’re patient, your efforts in the kitchen will be rewarded with delicious food.
+The most important factor in braised dishes is time.
+If you rush the process (either by cooking the meat at too high a temperature or not long enough), you’ll miss out and most likely end up with tough meat.
+However, if you’re patient, your efforts will be rewarded.

-The first and most important step in braising is searing the meat at a high temperature in some oil.
-To soak up any excess moisture, I lightly coat the meat with a small amount flour—after it is seasoned generously with salt and pepper.
-This step also helps thicken the sauce as well, similar to a roux.
+The first and most important step in braising anything is searing the meat in some oil at a high temperature.
+To soak up any excess moisture, I lightly dredge the meat with flour.

-Browning the meat (otherwise known as the Maillard reaction) not only contributes and brings out a ton of flavor in the final dish, but also produces all those delicious brown bits on the bottom of the pan, which you can then deglaze with mirepoix (a fancy term for onions, carrots, and celery), wine, and stock.
+Browning the meat (which produces a Maillard reaction) not only contributes and brings out a ton of flavor in the final dish, but also produces those delicious brown bits on the bottom of the pan, which are then deglazed with mirepoix (a fancy term for onions, carrots, and celery), wine, and stock.

 Once all of these steps are completed, you simply add stock, return the meat to the pot, and bring everything to a very low simmer (basically, you want some small bubbles every couple seconds).
-Cover the pot and cook for about 3 hours—checking every 30 minutes or so, stirring occasionally if necessary.
-It’s a long time, but trust me, the final result is well worth it!
+Cover the pot and cook for about 2 to 3 hours, checking every 30 minutes or so, stirring occasionally if necessary.

 - kosher salt